"...a time to gather stones together" - Ecclesiastes

 So they'll contour them on grinding wheel, drill holes in them for shower-hanger hemp ropes, slice them in half, crush them to granule and resurrect as cutesy cookie-cutter-shaped ghosts of former selves, add patchouli or lavender scent, dye them chartreuse, fuchsia...something.

 My niche, one shared by very few on any ongoing basis, is supplying volcanic pumice stones exactly as found in nature (with occasional wire brush scrubbing to rid of any creek silt remaining after rinse).
 Nature's the artist, I'm the talent scout.
-They're the rock stars -- the original rolling stones, if you will -- I'm the humble roadie, tasting a bit of glory through association.
+They're the rock stars -- the original rolling stones, if you will -- I'm just the humble roadie tasting a bit of glory through association.
 Together we're a team.

 Stones wet from creek are sun dried, hand rinsed in rainwater and float tested -- rough indicator of most effective scouring surface (rejecting any that don't float at least a second*).
-Then they're baked in the sun again until bone dry.
+Then they're baked in the sun again til bone dry.
 Separated out are seconds, or shop/economy grade -- still useful stones, just not as optimal or aesthetically pleasing for skin care.

 *Lighter pumice, with more delicate cell walls, will seem to float forever.
 Mt.
 Shasta's pumice, with thicker (thus, sharper and more durable) cell walls, are far less buoyant, most sinking after a few seconds.